coeverywhere/code-tests/front-end/map-search-test/Readme.md

 ## Extra Credit

-* We use [Ractive.js](http://ractive.js.org) for our user interface at **Ground Signal** and are in the process of moving to [Vue.js](https://vuejs.org).
-If you find it useful for this exercise, by all means try one of them out!
+* We use [Vue.js](https://vuejs.org) for our user interface at **Ground Signal**.
+If you find it useful for this exercise, by all means give it a go!
 * We also implement _lots_ of charts using [Chart.js](http://chartjs.org/).
 We've included some data (see `avgStoreTraffic`) in the `sample-data.js` in case you want to spice up your modal with that.
 * Let us know how we could improve this test.
 Bug?
 Improvement?
-Do a PR!
+Send us a pull request!
 * Anything else awesome. :)

 ### Be Unique!